This post contains affiliate links. This means if you click and buy, we might make a commission at no cost to you.

 Talk With Other Growers

 Do you have experienced farmer friends or mentors that operate a similar operation as you?
 Before making an investment, talk with them and discuss your options – learn more about the lessons they’ve learned!
 Whether it’s a recommendation of a particular DIY solution, or a story about how one tool didn’t work out, having farmer-to-farmer support systems can really help to avoid mistakes when buying farm tools and keep you on the course that’s right for you.
 We have put together a list of Top 5 Tools for Every Market Garden you should check out.

 So why not invest in tools that will help make your life a lot easier?
 After all, the point is to focus on growing better, not bigger, so before you make any purchases, think about impact: compare how much the tool costs, versus the amount of time you could save by introducing it to your approach.
 You’ll be surprised by what a difference some of this equipment can really make.
-Don’t also forget to properly take care of your farm tools!
+Also – don’t forget to properly care for your farm tools!